-Through the intelligent control of the 'Static Switch' module (as shown in Figure 21 on page 8) containing the controllable electronic switch, the loads can be supplied by the inverter or the bypass.
+Through the intelligent control of the 'Static Switch' module (as shown in Figure 2.1 on page 8) (as shown in Figure 1.1 on page 1) containing the controllable electronic switch, the loads can be supplied by the inverter or the bypass.
 In normal situation, the loads are supplied by the inverter, in that case the automatic inverter switch at inverter side is closed.
 In the case of overload (the overload delay time expires) or inverter failure, the automatic inverter switch is opened, and the Static Switch module will automatically transfer the loads to the bypass.